-China Folk Culture Village
+China Folk Culture Villages

 In the village, you will see the distinctive architecture of ethnic groups and join their brilliant festivals.
-Buying some handicrafts or tasting local snacks is another way to experience the China Folk Culture Village.
+Buying some handicrafts or tasting local snacks is another way to experience the Folk Culture Village.

 The stone village of the Buyi ethnic group, distributed mainly in the Sichuan and Guizhou Provinces, is a wonderful stone world.
 The simple furniture such as tables, stoves and basins are made of stone as it the stone-paved path.
 When you come to the Mosuo people's yard, you will find that the prototype of modern flats originated from the Mosuo people's living structures.
 They piled the solid wooden stocks crossways into a square or rectangular house which was quakeproof.
 What really interests tourists is that this group is today the world's only matriarchal community in existence.
 The Dai ethnic group inhabits Yunnan Province where there is an abundance of bamboo.
 Because of this, all the girders, tiles and roofs in their homes are made entirely of bamboo.
 Yes, you may call it 'a bamboo garden'.
 Actually, this kind of building is a two-storied attic in the air.
 Dozens of wooden stocks support the whole attic and the floor is tiled with flakes of bamboo.
 Here is the Mongol ethnic group which is generally known as 'a group on horse back' because of their nomadic living habits.
 Mongols live in the yurts which are not only cool in summer and warm in winter but easy to set up or dismantle.
 No matter which group you are visiting, young boys and girls will warmly welcome your arrival.